LGBTQ-friendly | BIPOC Inclusive | All skin colors & body sizes are welcomed

 7. Research Marriage Laws

+A huge part of your elopement checklist is going to be looking into the legalities of your marriage ceremony.
 Every country, and every state in the United States has different requirements when it comes to getting legally hitched.
 Paperwork may not be the most exciting part of your elopement day, but it’s important to make sure that you’re aware of all the requirements so that your marriage is valid and legal!

 Most states require an officiant and two witnesses, while a few (like Colorado) will allow you to self solemnize.
 Check out this resource to see marriage laws for every state!
 Apply for your marriage license, and make sure you do so at least a few weeks out from your elopement.